qphensurf/STMpw/README.md

 	   name_POSCAR   ! name of the POSCAR file name_WAVECAR   ! name of the WAVECAR file mapfile   !
-T to read a reciprocal vector and index file or F to generate it name_mapfile   ! (mapfile=T) name of the reciprocal vector and index file; (mapfile=F) name of the OUTCAR file Gamma   !
-T or F, whether the k-point sampling contains the Gamma point or not. wsxm   !
+T to read a reciprocal vector and index file or F to generate it name_mapfile   ! (if mapfile=T) name of the reciprocal vector and index file name_OUTCAR   ! (if mapfile=F) name of the OUTCAR file Gamma   !
+T or F, whether the k-point sampling contains the Gamma point or not wsxm   !
 T or F, WSxM output? factor   ! (if wsxm=T) multiplying factor for WSxM output files gnuplot !
 T or F, plain output to use in gnuplot?